garimaj2108/Deceptive-Data-Visualization/README.md

 The premise is simple, assess every state’s gun law grades and compares those grades with the state’s most recent gun death rate.
 Consistently, there seems to be a powerful correlation: "States with stronger laws have fewer gun deaths per capita" while "States with weaker laws have more gun deaths".

-## Rebuttal Claim - Gun Control does not have any significant impact on saving lives :gun:
+## Rebuttal Claim - Gun Control does not have any significant impact on saving lives :gun: :skull: :no_entry_sign:

 In this visualization when we compare the statewise number of deaths by gun against the law grades, we see that some of the states with highest law grade have a high number of people dying.
 Also, when we compare Gun Ownership data to Gun Death Rate, we see that there is no defined trend between those two, which clearly determines that more number of guns does not necessarily mean more deaths.